Philadelphia Weather: City Officials Issue Snow Emergency For Sunday Morning As Another Snowstorm Approaches

-PHILADELPHIA (CBS) — Philadelphia’s Managing Director Tumar Alexander announced Saturday that a snow emergency will be declared throughout the city beginning at 6 a.m.
-Sunday morning.
-This comes as another snowstorm is set to hit the region.
+Philadelphia Managing Director Tumar Alexander says the city will declare a snow emergency starting at 6 a.m.
+Sunday.

-The current forecast is for significant snow with a total of 3-6 inches expected across Philadelphia.
-The snow is also expected to be heavy and wet.
+Heavy, wet snow is expected with approximately 3 to 6 inches of accumulations.

-“Crews will continue snow operations until all conditions are safe for travel,” said Managing Director Tumar Alexander.
+“Crews will continue snow operations until all conditions are safe for travel,” Alexander said.
 “However, this storm is expected to bring heavy snow and high winds.
 Residents should be mindful of fallen tree limbs and possible power and signal outages.
 Our goal is to make roads passable and return the city back to normal operations as quickly as possible.”

 The City has declared a snow emergency beginning tomorrow, February 7, 2021 at 6 a.m.